 From temper tantrums to negotiating food at the dinner table with your toddler, all parents have experience with a picky eater!
-Here are some tips to ease your frustration and to ensure that your picky eater is getting the proper nutrition they need!
+Here are some tips by Nutritionist Peggy K to help ease the frustration, and to ensure that your picky eater is getting the proper nutrition he or she needs!

 When I started the food journey with my son, he hated purees!
 I could not get a spoon filled with pear puree anywhere near his mouth.
 His ninja-hands were so on point that he would knock the spoon out of my hand, while his head turned away from me.
 I thought I was doomed.
 Of course, it would be my kid that turns out to be a picky eater.
 I felt defeated and frustrated.